ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/Resources/Guides/symlink-automatic.md

 Here's a video of what this process looks like: https://youtu.be/2Wdphu0VGEc

+## How to use the batch script

 - Go to the main Level Pack folder in this repo [here](https://github.com/ithinkandicode/door-kickers-action-squad-mods/tree/master/MODS/_LEVELS/Level%20Pack)
-- Click on tthis file: [LEVEL_PACK_SETUP.bat](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/LEVEL_PACK_SETUP.bat)
+- Click on this file: [LEVEL_PACK_SETUP.bat](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/LEVEL_PACK_SETUP.bat)
 - Press the Raw button, it's to the top-right of the top of the file preview
 - Right-click the plain text that's now shown and chose "Save As"
 - Save the file as LEVEL_PACK_SETUP.bat